 - Providing consultation and advice to local organizations, as requested.

-- Facilitating or leading local initiatives to serve as a catalyst for the integration of HIV and AIDS into programs and planning.
+- Facilitating or leading local initiatives to serve as a catalyst for the integration of HIV into programs and planning.

-- Providing women and HIV and AIDS-related information to service providers in the community, at local community events, forums or conferences.
+- Providing HIV related information to service providers in the community, at local community events, forums or conferences.

 - Distributing resource material and other HIV prevention tools (safer sex materials, information, condoms, etc.) to community agencies serving women.